AmirNGDev/Flutter130/README.md

 ## Introduction
 Welcome to Flutter130!
 This is a curated collection of 130 diverse Flutter projects.
 These projects are designed to provide a comprehensive overview of Flutter capabilities for both new and experienced developers.

-## Projects
+## Projects:
-Here are some of the projects included in this repository.
 Click on the project name to view the project:

 1. SpaceX GO!
 2. DevToys